tyler-smith/bitcoin-abc/README.md

 Bitcoin Cash and the Bitcoin Core version of Bitcoin share the same transaction history up until the split.

-What is Bitcoin ABC?
+What is Bitcoin Cash?
 --------------------

-Bitcoin ABC is the name of open-source software which enables the use of Bitcoin Cash.
+Bitcoin Cash is the name of open-source software which enables the use of Bitcoin Cash.
 It is a fork of the [Bitcoin Core](https://bitcoincore.org) software project.

 License
 -------

-Bitcoin ABC is released under the terms of the MIT license.
+Bitcoin Cash is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.